-The treatment of HCV infection should focus on: (1) Achievement of sustained virologic response (SVR); (2) reduction in liver-associated adverse effects, such as hepatic cirrhosis, end-stage liver disease, and hepatocellular carcinoma; (3) management of extrahepatic manifestations; and (4) reduction in mortality rate[11].
-Sustained virologic response is defined as the continued absence of detectable HCV RNA and/or HCV core antigen for at least 12 wk after the completion of therapy[11].
+The treatment of HCV infection should focus on: (1) Achievement of sustained virologic response (SVR); (2) education in liver-associated adverse effects, such as hepatic cirrhosis, end-stage liver disease, and hepatocellular carcinoma (HCC); (3) management of extrahepatic manifestations; and (4) reduction in mortality rate[11].
+SVR is defined as the continued absence of detectable HCV RNA and/or HCV core antigen for at least 12 wk after the completion of therapy[11].

-Pre-treatment assessments
+Pretreatment assessments

-Consensus recommendations on pre-treatment assessments: (1) Liver fibrosis assessment: The use of liver biopsy and/or noninvasive markers is recommended for deciding on the regimen and the need for initiating additional measures for the management of cirrhosis (e.g., hepatocellular carcinoma screening) ; (2) Assessment for potential drug-drug interactions with concomitant medications is recommended; and (3) Recommended laboratory tests: Complete blood count; Hepatic function tests [albumin, total and direct bilirubin, alanine aminotransferase (ALT), aspartate aminotransferase (AST), and alkaline phosphatase levels], international normalized ratio (INR); Calculated glomerular filtration rate (GFR), creatinine levels; Hepatitis B surface antigen (HBsAg) test; Tests for anti-HBs and anti-HBc; Additional test for PCR hepatitis B virus (HBV) DNA (quantitative, if the qualitative test yields positive results) in patients with HBsAg and/or anti-HBc positivity; Alfa-fetoprotein (AFP) in patients with cirrhosis.
+Consensus recommendations on pre-treatment assessments: (1) Liver fibrosis assessment: The use of liver biopsy and/or noninvasive markers is recommended for deciding on the regimen and the need for initiating additional measures for the management of cirrhosis (e.g., HCC screening) ; (2) assessment for potential drug-drug interactions with concomitant medications is recommended; and (3) recommended laboratory tests: Complete blood count; hepatic function tests [albumin, total and direct bilirubin, alanine aminotransferase (ALT), aspartate aminotransferase, and alkaline phosphatase levels], international normalized ratio, calculated glomerular filtration rate (GFR), creatinine levels, hepatitis B surface antigen (HBsAg) test, tests for hepatitis B surface antibody (anti-HBs) and antibody to hepatitis B core antigen, additional test for PCR hepatitis B virus (HBV) DNA (quantitative, if the qualitative test yields positive results) in patients with HBsAg and/or antibody to hepatitis B core antigen positivity, and alpha-fetoprotein in patients with cirrhosis.

-Pre-treatment assessments for optimizing the choice of therapy should include the assessment of virologic parameters and the severity of liver disease.
-Other important parameters that must be assessed to guide treatment selection include alcohol intake, HBV/HIV co-infection, renal impairment, diabetes mellitus, autoimmunity, and cardiac diseases[12].
-Alcohol consumption should be assessed and, if needed, counseling should be provided to correct the same[12].
+Pretreatment assessments for optimizing the choice of therapy should include the assessment of virologic parameters and the severity of liver disease.
+Other important parameters that must be assessed to guide treatment selection include alcohol intake, HBV/human immunodeficiency virus (HIV) co-infection, renal impairment, diabetes mellitus, autoimmunity, and cardiac diseases[12].
+Alcohol consumption should be assessed, and, if needed, counseling should be provided to correct the same[12].

 Treatment of HCV infection with direct-acting antivirals (DAAs) may result in reactivation of HBV infection in patients with HCV-HBV co-infection[13,15-18].
-Patients with HCV-HBV co-infection have been noted to have accelerated progression of liver disease and an increased risk of hepatocellular carcinoma (HCC)[11,13,19,20].
-However, reactivation of HBV and subsequent hepatitis has been found to be rare in HCV-HBV co-infected patients, who are HBsAg-negative or those who have baseline HBV DNA < 2000 IU/mL prior to DAA therapy[21-24].
-Therefore, the expert panel recommended that all HCV patients with positive HBsAg/hepatitis B surface antibodies (anti-HBs) should be tested for HBV DNA (quantitative, if the qualitative test yields positive results).
+Patients with HCV-HBV co-infection have been noted to have accelerated progression of liver disease and an increased risk of HCC[11,13,19,20].
+However, reactivation of HBV and subsequent hepatitis has been found to be rare in HCV-HBV co-infected patients who are HBsAg-negative or those who have baseline HBV DNA < 2000 IU/mL prior to DAA therapy[21-24].
+Therefore, the expert panel recommended that all HCV patients with positive HBsAg/anti-HBs should be tested for HBV DNA (quantitative, if the qualitative test yields positive results).
 Patients who fulfil the standard treatment criteria for HBV should be initiated on HBV antiviral treatment.
 Other patients should be monitored periodically by the assessment of HBV DNA and ALT during HCV DAA therapy.
-Antiviral therapy for HBV infection should be initiated if patients develop HBV reactivation (presence of HBsAg and HBV DNA plus elevation in ALT > ULN)[12].
+Antiviral therapy for HBV infection should be initiated if patients develop HBV reactivation (presence of HBsAg and HBV DNA plus elevation in ALT more than the upper limit of normal[12].
 A recent systematic review and meta-analysis has suggested that anti-HBV prophylaxis with tenofovir or entecavir may significantly reduce the risk of HBV reactivation in patients receiving DAA-based treatment[24].